AnupamMisra/Data-science-projects/Stock_from_sentiment/README.md

 ![prob](https://i.ibb.co/SrX5hfv/prob.png)

 I have used a threshold of 0.5 for the positive class.
-But very small changes drastically change the classifications.
+But very small changes in the probability threshold drastically change the classifications.

 The result of lexicon based sentiment analysis: